mramshaw/Pickles/README.md

 is probably a good idea (for compatibility reasons) to avoid specifying `protocol=pickle.HIGHEST_PROTOCOL` as this may result in the use of an unsupported format.
-That said, it is probably a good idea to use the highest language-agnostic format (i.e. 2) as it seems to support more datatypes than earlier versions.
+That said, it is probably a good idea to use the highest language-agnostic format (2 or 3) as they seem to support more datatypes than earlier versions.

 Note that the __default__ protocol is __3__ (which is a Python 3 format).